-With Easter slowly emerging on the horizon, it’s difficult to avoid succumbing to all the amazing sugary goodness.
-Dark chocolate, milk chocolate, white chocolate – hell, there’s even Easter treats for those who aren’t a fan of chocolate altogether.
-But with Dechox behind us, it’s hard to resist the urge to embrace a mountain of sugary treats.
+It’s always difficult to avoid succumbing to all the amazing sugary goodness in the world.
+Dark chocolate, milk chocolate, white chocolate – hell, there’s even sweet treats for those who aren’t a fan of chocolate altogether.
+Let's face it, it’s hard to resist the urge to embrace a mountain of sugary treats.

 We know the main consequences of indulging in too much sugary foods – but did you know exactly how if affects your pelvic floor?
 Read on to discover more.

 Artificial sugars and sweeteners can wreak havoc on your pelvic floor.
 When excess sugar or glucose builds up in your blood, it can begin to damage nerves.
 This can lead to the nerves that control your bladder becoming damaged, encouraging the onset of urinary incontinence.
 They can also worsen symptoms of an overactive bladder.